-To identify performance obligations under AASB 15, the promise must be sufficiently specific to be able to determine when the obligation is satisfied.
-Management exercises judgement to determine whether the promise is sufficiently specific by taking into account any conditions specified in the arrangement, explicit or implicit, regarding the promised goods or services.
+To identify performance obligations under AASB 15, Management exercises judgement by taking into account any conditions specified in the arrangement, explicit or implicit, regarding the promised goods or services.
 In making this assessment, management includes the nature/type, cost/value, quantity and the period of transfer related to the goods or services promised.